Blog

 What We Have Seen

-The spread of HPAI follows the Pacific Migratory Flyway.
-Colombia was the first South American country to report HPAI cases, followed by Peru in November.
-Bolivia, Chile, Argentina, and Uruguay have followed.
-In many cases, birds in backyard flocks and poultry farms have become sick and died, likely after being infected by migratory wild birds.
 Wildlife agencies across South America are also seeing new and concerning trends.
-In January, authorities from Peru reported the deaths of sea lions due to HPAI.
-This outbreak is ongoing, with over 713 sea lion deaths in Peru, and one death in Chile so far.
-While cases in mammals have been found in the United States and Canada, a mass die-off suggests that the virus may be spreading from mammal to mammal.
+In January, authorities from Peru reported the deaths of sea lions that tested positive for HPAI.
+As of this writing, authorities have reported over 713 sea lion deaths in Peru, and one death in Chile.
+While cases in mammals have been found in the United States and Canada, the mass die-off of sea lions suggests that the virus may be spreading from mammal to mammal.
 If true, this would be the first time HPAI has spread from mammal to mammal in the wild.

 Why Don’t Some Countries Have Cases?